subamanis/mezura/README.md

 ## Supported Languages
+Note that the default supported languages are very incomplete, but they can be easily expanded by the user.
 All the supported languages can be found in the folder "data/languages" as seperate text files.
 The user can easily specify a new language by replicating the format of the language files and customizing it accordingly, either by following the rules below or by copy pasting an existing file.

 The format of the languages is as follows(and should not be modified at all):